CilWB/AI-assignment01/README.md

 AI-assignment01
-some (very small) part of SOKOBAN game problem
+Solving SOKOBAN game problem
+using BFS and IDS